Andybird88/CV/README.md

 _Apprentice Tiler_

 - Learned how to work on my own steam and the rewards of hard physical work.
+- Had to develop good planning skills and the ability to visualise the end product.
+- Time management skills and working to the exact specification of the customer.

 **Travis Perkins PLC** (16/10/12 - 19/04/17)
 _Finance Business Partner_